Leaving Home Base

 I find what I’m looking for

 I know what I want to spend the rest of my life doing.
 I love to travel, I love to experience new places and peoples, and I love to write.
 In the words of the great fourteenth-century Moroccan traveller Ibn Battuta,“Traveling—it leaves you speechless, then turns you into a storyteller.”
-Combining all these passions, I have been on various adventures and cultural journeys over the last several years, and my travel pieces have appeared in a number of publications, including Condè Nast Traveller, Travel+Leisure and National Geographic Traveller.
+Combining all these passions, I have been on various adventures and cultural journeys over the last several years, and my travel pieces have appeared in a number of publications, including Condè Nast Traveller, Travel+Leisure and National Geographic Traveller in India and CNN Travel, NZ Herald and the South China Morning Post overseas.

 Why should you travel?
 Because it can enrich you and change you in ways that you cannot begin to imagine.
 I believe in the power of travel to break down barriers, to forge friendships, to encourage tolerance and acceptance.
 I have made lifelong friends through my travels, overcome my inhibitions and prejudices, and created some priceless memories.
 The iconic American writer Henry Miller nailed it:“One’s destination is never a place, but a new way of seeing things.”